 Copyright: It is the sole legal right to print or publish anything that belongs to the author.

 Corner: The term ‘corner’ is used in the commercial world.
 It refers to an organization of speculators who are combined with a view to obtaining some financial gain by affecting prices somehow.
 This organization establishes a temporary monopoly in the supply of marketable goods, and stocks by gaining control over them.

 Credit Note: It is a statement (note) issued by a seller giving credit to the buyer for any incorrect billing by the seller.
 Incorrect billing may take place when a customer has returned some goods or has been overcharged or an allowance is made for any other reasons such as short weight, damage in transit, etc.

 Cum-Dividend: It refers to the share (quoted in the Stock Exchange) which means that a buyer of the share is entitled to the dividend declared on it at the time of purchase.

 Current Account: It is one of the kinds of banking account from which money can be withdrawn at any time without any prior notice, as is required in the case of a Fixed Deposit Account.

 Customs Duty: It is a kind of tax imposed upon goods” imported or exported.
 These duties are imposed by the government at different rates.
-When it is levied on imported goods, it is termed import duty and the same will be known as export duty when it is imposed on goods exported.
+When it is levied on imported goods, it is termed import duty and the same will be known as an export duty when it is imposed on goods exported.

 Business Terms Dictionary (D)